In his first week in office, President Trump issued orders to executive agencies that affect trucking safety.

 John Lannen, of the Trucking Safety Coalition, decried the change made in the final rule that removed the requirement for 30 hours behind-the-wheel training.

 The FMCSA’s latest attempt to produce an entry-level driver training rule for CMV drivers has been a colossal waste of time.

 This final rule is both insufficient in terms of advancing safety and an insult to the memories of those killed in crashes caused by inexperienced and untrained truck drivers.

 The recently published rules to establish a truck driver Drug and Alcohol Clearinghouse went into effect on January 4, 2017.

-Employers are supposed to check a database to confirm that their drivers haven’t committed drug and alcohol violations that make them ineligible to drive.
+Employers are to check a database to see if their drivers have committed drug and alcohol violations that make them ineligible to drive.

 Carriers have until January 2020 to fully comply with the Drug & Alcohol rule.

 The rule to mandate ELDs (electronic logging devices) does not fall under Trump’s executive order: it is already law.